Hodoo08/final-django-project/README.md

 Feature 4: Delete Inventory Item
 Users are able to delete inventory items via their disgression.
 Gives users the flexibilty to delete out of stock inventory.
 This adheres to one of CRUD functionality features.

+Feature 5: Low Stock Alert
+Whenever an inventory item is below 3, i have added a feature where an alert message will pop up and notify the user that their inventory stock is running low.
+I have also made it so that when the item is low and is visiable on the dashboard that the quantity number is displayed in red.

 # Deployment
 Platform: Heroku